gsferreira/gsferreira.github.com/src/terms.md

 ---
 # Terms of Use

-**Last updated: 01-07-2025**
+**Last updated: 20-08-2026**

 ## 1. Agreement to Terms

-These Terms of Use ("Terms") govern your use of the website guiferreira.me (the "Website") operated by Guilherme Ferreira ("Gui Ferreira", "we", "us", or "our").
+These Terms of Use ("Terms") govern your use of the website guiferreira.me (the "Website"), operated by Black Lab Studios, Lda ("Black Lab Studios", "we", "us", or "our"), a company registered in Portugal under NIF 519267532.
+The Website is published under the Gui Ferreira brand.

 By accessing or using our Website, you agree to be bound by these Terms.
 If you do not agree with any part of these Terms, you should not use our Website.